Battery degradation in Perth: what the 10-year warranty actually guarantees

 - North or west-facing external wall in direct afternoon sun: worst case

-Don't charge to 100% daily unless you need it: Most battery systems allow you to set a daily charge limit (e.g. charge to 80% on typical days, 100% only before forecast bad weather or grid outages).
-Charging to 80% instead of 100% consistently reduces degradation for all lithium chemistries.
-Some manufacturers' default settings already implement this.
+Don't charge to 100% daily unless you need it: Most systems let you set a daily charge ceiling.
+Charge to 80% on typical days, 100% only before forecast bad weather or grid outages.
+Staying at 80% consistently reduces cell stress across all lithium chemistries.
+Some manufacturers' default settings already do this.

-Avoid deep discharges: Running the battery to 0% regularly stresses the cells.
-Set a minimum reserve (5–10%) for daily cycling.
-Most BMS systems enforce a minimum reserve; don't override it.
+Avoid deep discharges: Running to 0% regularly stresses the cells.
+Set a minimum reserve of 5–10% for daily cycling.
+Most battery management systems enforce one.
+Don't override it.

 Replacement cost planning